Instructions for use! This

 Later that night we met up with Tashi and we all went to a crazy Nepali rave

 party in a beautiful location.
-The place was packed with people and everyone was
+The place was packed with people and everyone

 having a great time.
 Crazy lights, a fog machine and boys dancing with boys,

-girls dancing with girls, just because Nepal is weird like that, and boy’s and
+girls dancing with girls, just because Nepal is weird like that, and boy’s

 girl’s can’t show affection towards each other.
-The dj wasn’t the greatest and
+The dj wasn’t

-he couldn’t mix, and I realized that if I perfected my skills on the cd mixers,
+he couldn’t mix, and I realized that if I perfected my skills on the cd

 I could probably get a lot of gigs.